 - Stand: if you are satisfied with your hand.

 - Split a pair: i.e. two cards of the same value, up to a maximum of four hands.
 Each hand is then played separately.
-In the case of a pair of aces, the player may split only once and hit for only one additional card for each hand.
-Each time the player splits a pair, he must bet an additional amount equal to his initial bet.
-There can be no blackjack on split pairs.
+Aces may be split only once and you receive only one additional card for each hand.
+When splitting a hand, you must wager an additional amount equal to your original bet.
+There is no blackjack on split pairs.
 A Free Bet marker may be used for a split, except when the cards have a value of 10.

 - Double down: i.e. wager an additional amount equal to his initial bet, except if his hand is a blackjack.
 A player may double down after splitting, except in the case of a pair of Aces.
 In all cases, once the player doubles down, he receives a single last card.
 A Free Bet marker may only be used to double down a two card hand totalling a hard 9, 10 or 11.

 - Take insurance: if the dealer’s face up card is an Ace.
 In this case, you may wager a sum equal to one-half of your original bet on the insurance line.
 If the dealer draws a blackjack, the insurance bet pays 2 to 1.
 If the dealer fails to draw a blackjack, you lose your insurance bet.